9231058/Wireshark/README.md

 # Wireshark
 ## Introduction
-Capture packets with wireshark gives you a good view over network layers.
+Capturing packets with wireshark gives you a good insights over network layers.
-`tshark.sh` is a simple hepler for packet capturing based on `tshark`.
+`tshark.sh` is a simple hepler script for packet capturing based on `tshark`.

 ## Step by Step to Capture